oberhamsi/ringo-webtutorial/mds/urlmatching_argumentscapture.md

 Ringo will convert the pattern string `'/'` into a Regex `/\/.*/`, and that particular Regex will match any request path.
 Ringo then takes the first part of the path - everything up to the first '/' - and searches for a function with that name in the specified module `actions`.

-That simple mechanism worked great for us so far because by default - if there is no path part, because the Url was "/" - Ringo looks for an "index" action and that is all we needed.
+That simple mechanism worked great for us so far because by default Ringo looks for an "index" action and that is all we needed.

 But how will the URL `/post/id` work?
 The first part is the action name: 'post'.
-Ringo will pass the rest of the URL - split by `/` - as parameters to the action.
-The action just has to accept the correct number of arguments: in this case only one argument, the id.
+Ringo will pass the rest of the URL, split by `/` (slash), as parameters to the action.
+The action must accept the correct number of arguments: in this case only one argument, the id.

-So our `post` action looks like this.
-It gets the post with the right id, as passed to it as the second argument, and renders that post.
+The `post` action below works like this: It gets the post with the right id, as passed to it as the second argument, and renders that post.
 This time we use the `get(id)` function of the entity to retrieve only the one post we care about.
 No need for `query()`.

     // actions.js
     exports.post = function post(req, id) {